vapaee/cards-and-tokens-white-paper/README.md

     Vapaée is the company behind this project and will be responsible for many more projects to come.
 Each introducing its own token.
 All those tokens will be implemented in the **vapaeetokens** module.

-    It implements the basic *transfer*, *open*, *issue* and *burn* default curency actions but add some other features like auto-claim airdrop, token exchange orders and token lock and staking and much more.
+    It implements the basic *transfer*, *open*, *issue* and *burn* default curency actions but add some other features like auto-claim airdrop, token exchange orders, token auction, token lock, token staking and much more.

 - ### BG-Box (boardgamebox smart contract)

     Board Game Box (or BG-Box) it's a low-level module that exports several abstract gamification services and Cards & Tokens consumes some of those services.

-    On the most basic level, BG-Box provides a profile implementation where any blockchain account can register as a publisher or as a Dapp (with a smart contract on the chain).
+    On the most basic level, BG-Box provides a profile implementation where any blockchain account can register as a *publisher* or as a *dapp* (with a smart contract on the chain).
 Those profiles are the actors of this platform and will be referenced as owners and authors of whichever other concept represented in any module.

     One of the most low-level services of this module is the abstract concept of item and its containers.
 This modules implements this two concepts, allowing registered profiles create items and even define new ones.
 It also manages the ownership and authorship of any instance of any item or container.

     It also manages the capacity of containers.
 It asserts that every virtual object has its own place inside a correct container belonging to its owner, and that no place is double-used by two different objects (unless its item type definition says so).

     Cards & Tokens acts like any other client for this module.
-It registers a profile as an app, and defines the *card* as an item and two kind of containers: the *inventory* and the *album*.
+It registers a profile as a *dapp*, and defines the *card* as an item and two kind of containers: the *inventory* and the *album*.

-    Users registered as publishers, will be able to create concrete cards giving them a unique name within the app name space.
+    Users registered as publishers, will be able to create concrete cards giving them a unique name within the *dapp* name space.
 After that, each author of each card will issue copies of those cards for selling them, autioning them or for giving them away.

     Finally, other users can collect and trade those copies and everything is managed by this module.